kaandradeavila/CEIS320-Mobile-Device-Development-Java/README.md

 # CEIS320 Mobile Device Development Java
 # In this class, I created a couple of applications.
-Check each of the folders to see the code for each project.
+Check each of the folders to see the code for each project (I will be slowly adding files to this repo).